 Image Source: Getty / Roy Rochlin

 Prior to Disney's A Wrinkle in Time, Ava DuVernay shifted conversations around racial justice with films like 13 and Selma.
-Slated for release in 2019, her latest project revisits the harrowing story of the Central Park Five in a five-part limited series on Netflix.
+When They See Us, her latest project now available to stream on Netflix, revisits the harrowing story of the Central Park Five in a five-part limited series.
 The details of the real case are ghastly, marking a grave miscarriage of justice and revealing how the deep legacy of racism plagued America's media and legal system in the late '80s.

 While out on a jog the evening of April 19, 1989, a 28-year-old white woman named Trisha Meili was brutally assaulted and raped at Central Park.
 Her body was found in a ravine, covered in grime and blood.
 She spent 12 days in a coma, suffering from severe hypothermia and memory loss.
 Though medical professionals believed that she would die, Meili woke up.
 The trauma affected her memory, rendering her unable to recall the attack or the six weeks following it.
 She stayed at a rehabilitation center for several months, initially unable to walk, talk, or read.